All My Fall Posts from 2011-2017

 I still love the book pages on my mantel mirror.

 This was my first big fall tour and I believe my first group blog hop that I participated in.
 It was a lot of fun and a lot of work.
-My first real taste of what it was like to run a blog (meaning a lot of work!).
+My first real taste of what it was like to run a blog full time (meaning a lot of work!).

 I loved decorating for Halloween this year as I normally never do interior Halloween decor.
 I kept it neutral and the pops of black looked so pretty yet creepy on my neutral mantel.